 Microlab

-One week of basic microsurgical training is provided through the Microlab, sponsored by CMKI and taught by Dr. Gustavo Perez-Abadia.
-Fellows may arrange to return to the Microlab for additional experience.
+Our basic microsurgical training is provided through the Kleinert Institute Microlab.
+Fellows have access to the Microlab 27/7, and are encouraged to use the Microlab for additional experience.

 The Course